© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wreck off Northam Burrows is a scheduled monument protected by Historic England under reference 1432949.
 View the official record →

-Wreck off Northam Burrows is a submerged vessel remains located in the coastal waters adjacent to Northam Burrows in Devon.
+Wreck off Northam Burrows is a submerged vessel remains situated in the waters adjacent to Northam Burrows in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1432949.

 Wreck off Northam Burrows is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1432949.